 - Robotic-assisted minimally invasive heart surgery: With the da Vinci robotic surgery system, your heart surgeon has the enhanced maneuverability needed to repair your mitral valve through small incisions.
 You will likely have less pain and recover more quickly than you would with open heart surgery.

 - Catheter-based procedures: If heart surgery is not an option, you may be eligible for a procedure using a device called MitraClip.
 Your cardiologist guides a catheter (a thin, flexible tube) to your mitral valve, then attaches a clip to the mitral valve, which helps it close better.
 RUSH interventional cardiologists have been leaders in clinical trials that helped bring this innovative nonsurgical approach to patients.

 - All the experts you need in one place, at one time: You'll meet with a team of specialists — including an interventional cardiologist and a cardiac surgeon — at the same time to ensure coordinated, comprehensive care.

-- Among the best in the nation: Rush University Medical Center was ranked among the best in the nation for cardiology and heart surgery care by U.S. News & World Report.
+- Among the best in the nation: RUSH University Medical Center is ranked among the best in the nation for cardiology and heart surgery care by U.S. News & World Report.